turingschool/front-end-curriculum/lessons/module-2/git-forking-vs-cloning.md

 Your workflow would involve a couple of steps and look like this:

 1. Fork the repo
+2. Clone down your fork
-2. Add the turing repo as a remote: `git remote add turing http://github.com/turing/foo-bar`
+3. Add the turing repo as a remote: `git remote add turing http://github.com/turing/foo-bar`
-3. Fetch all the branches from the newly added remote: `get fetch --all`
+4. Fetch all the branches from the newly added remote: `get fetch --all`
-4. Create a new local branch based on the turing `tutorial-begin` branch: `git checkout -b tutorial-begin turing/tutorial-begin` -->
+5. Create a new local branch based on the turing `tutorial-begin` branch: `git checkout -b tutorial-begin turing/tutorial-begin` -->